pgbarletta/locuaz/docs/source/tutorialsimple.rst

    same time we don't want to increase the ``memory_size`` too much, which would eliminate a lot of randomness from out run.
 We will set it to ``8``.

-``constant_width`` is defaulted to ``True``, this means that each *epoch* will have 4 *iterations* so if, for example, 1 *complex* moves on to the next *epoch*, then 4 mutations will be performed on this complex, but if it were 3 complexes then 2 of them would be mutated just once, and only one of them (chosen randomly), will be mutated twice; thus giving 4 new *iterations*.
+``constant_width`` is defaulted to ``True``, this means that each *epoch* will have 4 *iterations* so if, for example, 1 *complex* moves on to the next *epoch*, then 4 mutations will be performed on this complex but if it were 3 complexes then 2 of them would be mutated just once, and only one of them (chosen randomly), will be mutated twice; thus giving 4 new *iterations*.
 If ``constant_width`` was ``False``, then ``branches`` is the number of mutations performed on each complex from the previous step.
-Eg: if 2 complexes move on to the next epoch and ``branches=4``, then the next *epoch* will run 8 iterations, since 4 new complexes were obtained from each surviving complex.
+So if 2 complexes move on to the next epoch and ``branches=4``, then the next *epoch* will run 8 iterations, since 4 new complexes were obtained from each surviving complex.

 generation